Hummingbirds are already migrating, but don't pack away your feeders just yet

-Summer may still seem like it's in full swing, but some hummingbirds have already started their long migration south for the winter, resulting in changes in how often we see these beloved birds in our yards and at our feeders.
+Summer may still seem like it's in full swing as far as the weather is concerned, but some hummingbirds have already started their long migration south for the winter, resulting in changes in how often we see these beloved birds in our yards and at our feeders.

-Ruby-throated hummingbirds migrate to and from their summer breeding grounds in waves, said Bob Bryerton, an interpretive naturalist for the Forest Preserve District.
+Ruby-throated hummingbirds migrate to and from their summer breeding grounds in waves, said Bob Bryerton, a program coordinator for the Forest Preserve District.
 The migration period for their trip south to their wintering grounds begins in late July or early August.

 "They leave little by little," he said, adding that they arrive here each spring in the same manner.
 "They trickle in and trickle out."